cg-tuwien/multistream/README.md

 ### Themes

 The appearance of the stream HTML files can be customized using themes which can be defined in the `/themes` directory.
 A default theme is provided in the `/default` subdirectory.
-A documentation on how to create and customize themes can be found [here](/doc/Theme.md)
+A documentation on how to create and customize themes can be found [here](/doc/Theme.md).

 ### Layouts

 A layout defines the layout of the screen in regards to the position and size of content, title and additional screen elements.
-More on layouts can be found [here](/doc/Layout.md)
+More on layouts can be found [here](/doc/Layout.md).

+### Server

+The Multistream server is responsible for managing session data, delivering data to the streaming clients and logging.
+A more detailed documentation on the server can be found [here](/doc/Server.md).